 If you found this website, you likely searched on something like “Columbus OH marriage therapists”, “best marriage counselor near me”, “couple counseling in Columbus, Ohio”, “Anxiety and Depression Counseling,” or “Dublin, Ohio marriage counseling.”
 Please peruse the website, read the blogs, and call if you have any questions.

 Yes, we have some current availability.

 Weekday appointments run as late as 5-6.
 Saturday appointments are available between 7 AM and 4 PM

 Yes.
 Most people find in-person appointments most effective for those in the Columbus, Ohio, area.
 Anyone in Ohio or with different circumstances or preferences can also make virtual appointments.

 The short answer is no. Please see the fees menu for details.
 We can give you a Superbill to send to your insurance company for out-of-network benefits (but we cannot guarantee they will pay).
 We treat the entire relationship as the client.
 The insurance model wants a primary client with a diagnosed mental illness that becomes the focus of treatment.
 We do not support this model when treating couples.
 We do not believe insurance allows us to treat couples properly, so we do not take it.

 Yes.
-These informal sessions to allow you to ask questions and see if you think there is a good fit.
+These informal sessions allow you to ask questions and see if you think there is a good fit.
 These can be scheduled as in-office or telehealth 15-minute appointments (via the various schedule buttons on the website).
-You are also free to call or email anytime if that works for you (messages are typically returned within twelve hours or less).
+You are free to call or email anytime if that works (messages are typically returned within twelve hours or less).
 This website has a lot of information, so feel free to peruse the site first or in lieu of a consultation (if the site provides you with confidence and answers your questions).